Pixeldev007/Milk-Karan-Seller-Delivery/START_HERE.md

 ## 🎊 You're All Set!

-Your Milk Wala app is ready to run.
+Your Milk Karan app is ready to run.
 Just execute:

 ```bash
 npm install && npm start